Our ‘home schooling’ plan during Coronavirus Chaos | From marketing agency to the classroom

 I’ve also taken the decision to have a ‘free flow’ day on Friday with no set plans.
 Friday is my usual day off, so we’re often out and about.
 Whilst we won’t be ‘out and about’ this will be when we do some other indoor or garden activity or head out for some sensible social distancing, fresh country air…and drop the mum guilt that I will inevitably be struggling with!

-What are your home schooling plans during coronavirus chaos?
+What are your home school plans during coronavirus chaos?

 *and referee to a six year old and a three year old cooped up inside four walls.